hemilabs/heminetwork/localnode/NODE_RUNNING.md

 > [!IMPORTANT]
 > Most users (including dApp developers wishing to run infrastructure to support their dApp) will only need `snap` which
 > is much faster and smaller.
-However if you are running a service which requires access to historical data (such as a
+However, if you are running a service which requires access to historical data (such as a
 > blockchain explorer or other data indexer that fetches historical block data and/or performs re-execution of
-> historical
-> transactions) then you will need an `archive` sync.
+> historical transactions) then you will need an `archive` sync.

 To run an `archive` sync, you will need access to an ethereum Beacon API RPC provider that has all historical blob data (the optional ethereum node in the compose file as part of the `full` or `L1` will NOT work for that, as it will